Making Practice Count

 Contributors Wanted

-Are you a qualified entertainments lawyer?
-Or perhaps you have in-depth knowledge about tour management?
-Are you an experienced band manager?
-Or perhaps a booking agent?
+Are you an experienced drummer or percussionist?
+Or perhaps you have in-depth knowledge about drum maintenance?
+Maybe there are specifics about taking drum gear on the road that you could contribute?
+Have you worked as a drumming or percussionist session musician?
 Would you be interested in helping musicians to build their skills and understanding by contributing demonstration videos, reviews, articles and tutorials to the Songstuff music library?
 We rely upon musicians, and people working within the music industry, being willing to contribute to our knowledge base.

 As well as contributions to our music library, we feature contributions in our site blogs and social media portals.
 In particular, we add video contributions to the Songstuff Channel on YouTube.